reTHINK-project/dev-catalogue/README.md

 Installation:
 Simply execute "mvn install" inside the source directory, to build the jars for all components.

-The hyperties themselves are defined in the file "hyperties.json", located inside the resources folder of the reTHINK catalogue database.
-Protostubs are defined in the "protostubs.json" file, located in the same folder.
+Catalogue Data Objects are defined in the "catalogue_objects" folder.
+Please take a look at the examples provided.

 ## Catalogue Broker